 If you are unhappy with the service being received from Tippla, you can register a complaint with our friendly online customer support service.
 Our interactive team is on hand 24/7 to answer any queries you throw our way.
 Alternatively, if you don’t have time to stop and chat, you can email us: firstname.lastname@example.org

 It’s important you provide as much detail related to your complaint as possible.
 Our support team will be with you in less than 24 hours.
 Time is money and we promise not to keep you waiting.

-Really easy.
-Simply log into your Tippla account and click the ‘My Account’ tab from the navigation bar.
-In Personal Details you’ll see information regarding your login details.
-Just click the ‘Change’ and you’ll be prompted to enter your current password and what you’d like to change it to.
-Unfortunately, once you’ve set your username, we can’t change it.
-This is a key security measure we use to identify you.
+Really easily.
+Simply log into your Tippla account and click the ‘Your Account’ tab from the navigation bar on the left-hand side.
+Select ‘Update your password’ and you’ll be prompted to enter your current password and what you’d like to change it to.

 Having trouble signing up?
 It could be any number of reasons.
 Try again after a few minutes and if you’re still struggling, contact us and we'll have a look at what the problem might be.

-To change your address, you need to login to your Tippla account and click the ‘My Account’ tab from the navigation bar.
-In the ‘Personal Details’ section you’ll see details related to your home address.
+To change your address, you need to login to your Tippla account and click the ‘Your Account’ tab from the navigation bar.
+In the ‘Personal Details’ section, you’ll see details related to your home address.
 You can then update your address in a jiffy.

-Should you wish to cancel your subscription with Tippla, you can deactivate your account at any point through the ‘Plan and Billing Options’ tab found in the menu.
-Alternatively, you can email firstname.lastname@example.org and we’ll administer the request.
+Should you wish to close your account with Tippla, you can deactivate your account by going to "Your Account" on the dashboard.
+Alternatively, you can email email@example.com and we’ll administer the request.

 If you are having trouble to sign up and create a password, one possible reason is that your password doesn't meet the criteria.
 Please make sure that your password